Mand Bhim Kadim

-Mand Bhim Kadim is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India.Kadim is Arabic word for Old.
-It is located 10 km from the city of Sultanpur Lodhi, 35 km away from district headquarter Kapurthala.
-The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).
+Mand Bhim Kadim is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India.
+Kadim is an Arabic word for old.
+It is located 10 km from the city of Sultanpur Lodhi, and 35 km away from district headquarter, Kapurthala.
+The village is administrated by a sarpanch who is an elected representative of the village as per the constitution of India and Panchayati raj (India).